The Practitioner Series

 The courses are sequenced to build on each other

-The pathway starts with the foundation any coaching practice needs - setting it up legally, financially, and operationally - then moves into the operating discipline of running it, then layers in the craft work: tools, AI, niches like career, ADHD, somatic, and systemic.
+The pathway starts with the foundation any coaching practice needs - setting it up legally, financially, and operationally - then moves into the operating discipline of running it, then layers in the craft work: tools, AI, niches like career, ADHD, and systemic.
 Each course assumes you can lean on the ones before it, so the depth compounds.

 You can also enter at any stop.
 Already running a practice?
 Skip the founder course.
 Already past the operator stage?
 Go straight to a niche.
 The sequence is there if you want it - not a prerequisite chain.